- Handbook Contents

 Federal Certifications and Assurances

 Applicants must comply with various federal public policy requirements as a condition for receiving grant funds.
 For example, standard requirements relate to areas such as anti-discrimination, environmental protection, and maintaining a drug-free workplace, among others.

 Grant application packets contain the forms that an applicant is required to sign, promising to abide by the various federal laws, regulations, and executive orders that apply to recipients.
-The certification and assurances forms are signed by the institution's authorized official; at SOU the authorized official for grant proposals is the Vice President for Administraion & Finance.
+The certification and assurances forms are signed by the institution's authorized official; at SOU the authorized official for grant proposals is Provost or the Vice President for Administraion & Finance.
 The certifications and assurance forms will be signed as part of the SOU proposal review process.

 Special Certifications and Assurances

 Human Subjects: Any research involving human subjects must comply with the "Federal Policy for the Protection of Human Subjects."
 Some types of research involving human subjects are exempt from this policy, however only the Institutional Review Board may make that determination.
 Proposals involving human subjects research must be reviewed and approved by the SOU Institutional Review Board.
 Forms for this review are available on the Web or from the Grants Administration office.

 Some grant application forms ask for an "Assurance Number for Human Subjects."
 SOU's number is FWA00009361.
 This number is issued by the Federal Office for Human Research Protections under the U.S. Department of Health and Human Services.
 It indicates that we have an acceptable plan on file for protecting research subjects.